 We know that Owatrol Oil may seem a little expensive but as Scott says, a little goes a long way.
 You will find that even a small tin can serve you well for many jobs!

 Scott used his Owatrol Oil neat and applied it to the metal work of the tractor with a rag.
 This will protect the rusted areas from further damage and bring out the shine of the sound metalwork.

 What is Owatrol Oil?

-Owatrol Oil is colourless oil and is a somewhat complicated product which many customers find confusing; it can fulfill so many roles!
+Owatrol Oil is colourless oil and is a somewhat complicated product which many customers find confusing; it can fulfil so many roles!

 For starters, Owatrol Oil is a rust inhibitor which can be used directly on rusted surfaces as it penetrates through the rust to the sound metal below, isolating and stabilising it to prevent further damage.

-It maintains the wet edge for longer allowing you to work with the paint in more difficult conditions as well as eliminate brush and roller marks.
-It also improves paint adhesion, especially to unstable surfaces, and can help to prevent peeling and blistering.
+It maintains the wet edge for longer allowing you to work with the paint in more difficult conditions.
+It also significantly reduces brush and roller marks and improves paint adhesion, especially to unstable surfaces, and can help to prevent peeling and blistering.

-In addition to these jobs, Owatrol Oil can be used as a penetrating wood protection product which saturates the wood and prevents damage caused by moisture and UV rays; with the added benefit that it will also be protecting any metal parts too such as hinges, latches and bolts.
+In addition to these jobs, Owatrol Oil can be used as a penetrating wood protection product.
+It saturates the wood and prevents damage caused by moisture and UV rays; with the added benefit that it will also be protecting any metal parts too such as hinges, latches and bolts.

 There are many more uses for Owatrol Oil but we won’t go into each and every one here!

 We hope you found this post on Owatrol Oil used on a vintage tractor interesting.
 If you have any other advice or top tips, please feel free to leave them in the comments below.
 We love hearing from you!